Batman: Mask of the Phantasm: Production

-Aiding Burnett in writing the script were Martin Pasko, who handled most of the flashback segments; Reaves, who wrote the climax; and Dini, who claims he "filled in holes here and there".
-The film's plot was heavily influenced by the 1987 miniseries Batman: Year Two, written by Mike W. Barr and illustrated by Alan Davis, Paul Neary, Alfredo Alcala, Mark Farmer and Todd McFarlane.
+Aiding Burnett in writing the script were Martin Pasko, who handled most of the flashback segments; Reaves, who wrote the climax; and Dini, who states he "filled in holes here and there".
 Orson Welles' 1941 classic Citizen Kane served as an influence for the flashbacks, a story about loss and the passage of time.
 According to Kevin Conroy, Andrea Beaumont was named after voice director Andrea Romano.
-The character of Hazel, the cook robot of the World of the Future Fair, was named by Burnett after Hazel the Maid (portrayed by Academy Award-winning actress Shirley Booth), The Saturday Evening Post protagonist of cartoonist Ted Key's TV series Hazel.
+The character of Hazel, the cook robot of the World of the Future Fair, was named by Burnett after Hazel the Maid (portrayed by Shirley Booth), The Saturday Evening Post protagonist of cartoonist Ted Key's TV series Hazel.
 On the other hand, the design of the Phantasm went into 20 different versions until one was found which convinced the film's crew.
-According to Burnett, the Phantasm was like the Grim Reaper with a cape, although the idea was to make him resemble the Ghost of Christmas Yet to Come of Charles Dickens' novel A Christmas Carol, something that even the Joker mentions in the finished version of the film.
+According to Burnett, the Phantasm was like the Grim Reaper with a cape, although the idea was to make her resemble the Ghost of Christmas Yet to Come of Charles Dickens' novel A Christmas Carol, something that even the Joker mentions in the finished version of the film.

 Early in production, Warner Bros. decided to release Phantasm theatrically, rather than straight to video.
 That left less than a year for production time (most animated features take well over two years from finished story to final release).
 Due to this decision, the animators went over the scenes in order to accommodate the widescreen theatrical aspect ratio.
 The studio cooperated well, granting the filmmakers a large amount of creative control.

 Warner Bros. also increased the production budget to $6 million, which gave the filmmakers opportunities for more elaborate set pieces.
 The opening title sequence featured a flight through an entirely computer-generated Gotham City.
 As a visual joke, sequence director Kevin Altieri set the climax of the film inside a miniature automated model of Gotham City, where Batman and the Joker are giants.
 This was an homage to a mainstay of Batman comic books of the Dick Sprang era, often featuring the hero fighting against a backdrop of gigantic props (they would later do another homage to Sprang's works in The New Batman Adventures episode "Legends of the Dark Knight").
 From start to finish, the film was completed within eight months.
+The film's animation was provided by regular Batman: The Animated Series overseas studios: Dong Yang Animation in South Korea and Spectrum Animation in Japan.
+While most of the animation was done by Dong Yang, Spectrum handled the layout work.